-A physical copy of the War of Keys: Overture rulebook and a Kickstarter-only deluxe copy of the War of Keys: Prelude quickstart booklet.Estimated delivery:Ships within the US only
+A physical copy of the War of Keys: Overture rulebook and a Kickstarter-only deluxe copy of the War of Keys: Prelude quickstart booklet.Estimated delivery:Only ships to: United States

-A physical Action Counter and your name listed in the War of Keys: Overture rulebook as a kickstarter backer.Estimated delivery:Ships within the US only
+A physical Action Counter and your name listed in the War of Keys: Overture rulebook as a kickstarter backer.Estimated delivery:Only ships to: United States

 Become part of the War of Keys expansion playtests, receiving playtest materials for War of Keys: Fugue and future expansions when they begin as well, making you a part of the game's development and future.Estimated delivery:

 I'll give you my IM and Skype information and talk to you as much as you like about War of Keys, game and story design, as well as making a character of your design an important position in the War of Keys story.Estimated delivery: